Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: Introduction

-Our motivation for semantic injection is illustrated in Figure~\ref{fig:motivation}(b).
-Our UAP embeds the semantics of the target content, \textit{`Ronaldo'}, into the source image, making the editing model misinterpret the original content and generate an output unrelated to it. {Additionally, the UAP jointly suppresses the original semantics of the source image, further reinforcing the dominance of the target and guiding the editing process toward target-driven generation.} The effectiveness of our method is further demonstrated in Figure~\ref{fig:attention}.
+Our motivation for semantic injection is further illustrated in Figure~\ref{fig:teasure}.
+Our UAP embeds target semantics into the source image, encouraging the diffusion model to edit the immunized input under the target semantics (e.g., \textit{`Ronaldo'}) rather than the true source content (e.g., \textit{`dog'}).
+As a result, the generated output is unrelated to the true source content.
+Additionally, the UAP jointly suppresses the original semantics of the source image, further reinforcing the dominance of the target and guiding the editing process toward target-{conditioned} generation.
+The effectiveness {and empirical evidence} of our method are further demonstrated in Figure~\ref{fig:attention}.
 As shown in Figure~\ref{fig:attention}(b), without immunization, the source image activates attention for the actual contents presented in the images, such as \textit{`cow'} and \textit{`people'}.
-In contrast, the attention map of the immunized image (Figure~\ref{fig:attention}(c)) is sharply focused on the intended target, \textit{`Ronaldo'}, closely resembling the attention pattern in the target image (Figure~\ref{fig:attention}(a)), while failing to attend to the original semantic content. {This indicates that our UAP aligns the model's focus with the desired target semantic content and effectively overrides the original semantic representation.}
+In contrast, the attention map of the immunized image (Figure~\ref{fig:attention}(c)) is sharply focused on the intended target, \textit{`Ronaldo'}, closely resembling the attention pattern in the target image (Figure~\ref{fig:attention}(a)), while failing to attend to the original semantic content.
+This indicates that our UAP aligns the model's focus with the desired target semantic content{, effectively overriding and disrupting} the original semantic representation.